Hydrodynamic limit of Robinson-Schensted-Knuth algorithm: Tools

-The function $F_{SC}$ is the cumulative distribution function of the \emph{Wigner's semicircle distribution}.
+The function $F_{SC}$ is the cumulative distribution function of \emph{Wigner's semicircle distribution}.
 The function $\Omega_{\star}$ is the limit shape of the Young tableau sampled from the \emph{Plancherel measure}.
 This curve is called the Logan--Shepp--Vershik--Kerov curve \cite{LoganShepp1977, VershikKerov1986}.
 The function $x \mapsto \big(u(x), v(x)\big)$ is a special parameterisation of the function $\Omega_{\star}$ and describes the limit position of the new box in the RSK insertion step applied with the number $x$ to the random Young tableau \cite[Chapter 5.1]{Romik2015a}.
-The function $G\colon [0,1] \to \mathbb{R}_+^2$ is the function $\big(u(x), v(x)\big)$ rotated by 45 degrees (see \cite[Chapter 5.1]{Romik2015a}).
-The function $G$ is continuous.
+The continuous function $G\colon [0,1] \to \mathbb{R}_+^2$ is the function $\big(u(x), v(x)\big)$ rotated by 45 degrees (see \cite[Chapter 5.1]{Romik2015a}).

 \cref{fig:gfunction} shows the graph of the function $G\colon [0,1] \to \mathbb{R}_+^2$. \\ [4]